Holiday vs Education?

-There is no doubt that the price of a holiday in school holiday time can be much higher than in term-time, the attraction then to take a holiday in term-time can be tempting, so what can happen if you do this?
+There is no doubt the price of a holiday in school holiday time can be much higher than in term-time, the attraction to take a holiday in term-time can be tempting, so what can happen if you do this?

 What happens if we decide to go without the permission of the Head Teacher?